 These are rated highly by nutritionists, but the general public seemed more wary or uninformed about the health benefits.

-Quinoa: Practically a superfood cliché, actually lives up to its reputation: highly nutritious and a hardy grower.
+Practically a superfood cliché is highly nutritious.
 This doesn’t stop it from becoming the butt of jokes or hard-to-pronounce.
 Protip: It’s pronounced “Keen-Waah”.

-Hummus: The core of this alternative spread is the chickpea, which grants a list of beneficial nutrients, vitamins, and positive health benefits.
-Thankfully, hummus is made with only a few additional herbs and olive oil (which has it’s own health benefits).
+The core of this alternative spread is the chickpea, which grants a list of beneficial nutrients, vitamins, and positive health benefits.
+Thankfully, hummus is made with only a few additional herbs and olive oil (which has its own health benefits).

 Hate to break it to you, but the health benefits of these foods may be overstated.

-Frozen yogurt: Yogurt may be a healthy snack, but frozen yogurt isn’t.
-One cup gives you 35 grams of carbs and 6 grams of protein, but you’re also getting 35 grams of sugar!
+Yogurt may be a healthy snack, but frozen yogurt isn’t.
+One cup of frozen yogurt gives you 38 grams of carbs and 5.2 grams of protein, but you’re also getting 35 grams of sugar.
 That’s without considering the additional toppings you’re adding at your favorite frozen yogurt shop.

-Slimfast shake: It’s a processed “nutritional” meal-replacement shake, but the cultural perception as a health product greatly influences the disparity in this study.
+It’s a processed “nutritional” meal-replacement shake, but the cultural perception as a health product greatly influences the disparity in New York Times study.
 Also, due to added sugars and flavorings, you’re better off just drinking a glass of milk and taking a multivitamin.

-Orange juice: An 8-oz. serving gets you 100% of your daily vitamin C, but it also packs 23 grams of sugar (often the high-fructose variety).
+An 8-oz. serving gets you 100% of your daily vitamin C, but it also packs 19.05 grams of sugar (often the high-fructose variety).
 You can eat broccoli, red bell peppers, or kale and receive the same – if not more – vitamin C with less sugars.

 Seems the jury is still out for these, with a middling consensus for both nutritionists and the general public.

-Cheddar cheese: Cheese is on the fence with its pros and cons.
+Cheese is on the fence with its pros and cons.
 The downsides?
-A single 1oz slice has 9.3 grams of fat, 29mg of cholesterol, and 174 mg of sodium.
+A single 1oz slice has 9.3 grams of fat, 29 mg of cholesterol, and 174 mg of sodium.
 Yikes.
 On the other hand, you get 7 grams of protein and a list of essential vitamins and minerals.
 Other factors like cultural significance and lactose intolerance may play a part in unsure perceptions as well.